sudnya/peoples-speech-tf-conformer/README.md

 4. Install the [peoples-speech-tf-conformer] as follows `pip install git+git://github.com/sudnya/peoples-speech-tf-conformer`

-# 2. Download the pretrained model
+# 2. The pretrained model
 The [TensorflowASR repository](https://github.com/TensorSpeech/TensorFlowASR) provides a pre-trained model of the subword Conformer ready to be downloaded from [here.](https://drive.google.com/drive/folders/1VAihgSB5vGXwIVTl3hkUk95joxY1YbfW)
+The [peoples-speech-tf-conformer repo] (https://github.com/sudnya/peoples-speech-tf-conformer) contains the necessary files of this pretrained model.

+# TODO: add this to the pip install step
-Download all the files in the above link to your local machine.
+Download all the necessary to your local machine with the following command `python download-pretrained.py`

 # 3. Download the dataset
 ## TODO: currently only uses a tiny file